DBCDK/publizon-adapter/README.md

 ## Custom responses from the Adapter

-For the most of the time the adapter will pass raw responses from the FBS CMS API back to the caller.
+For the most of the time the adapter will pass raw responses from the PubHub API back to the caller.
 In some circumstances however, the adapter itself return error messages:
 | Description | Request | Response Body | Response Status Code |
 |-------------|---------|---------------|----------------------|
 | Missing authorization header |`curl "{PUBLIZON_HOST}/v1/some/path"`| `{"message":"headers should have required property 'authorization'"}`| 400 |